Helpdesk and incident reporting auditing

 Help desk and incident reporting auditing is an examination of the controls within the help desk operations.
 The audit process collects and evaluates evidence of an organization's help desk and incident reporting practices, and operations.
 The audit ensures that all problems reported by users have been adequately documented and that controls exist so that only authorized staff can archive the users’ entries.
 It also determine if there are sufficient controls to escalate issues according to priority.

 Types of help desks

-The management and support of IT assets is essential for all businesses.
-Help desks are now fundamental and key aspects of good business service and operation.
-Through the help desk, problems are reported, managed and then appropriately resolved in a timely manner.
+The management and support of IT assets can be essential for businesses.
+Help desks can be key aspects of business service and operation.
+Through the help desk, problems can be reported, managed and then resolved.
 Help desks can provide both internal and external users the ability to ask questions and receive effective answers.
-Moreover, help desks can help the organization run smoothly and improve the quality of the support it offers to the users.
+Help desks can help the organization run and improve the quality of the support it offers to the users.